Ericsson/CodeCheckerEclipsePlugin/readme.md

 #### 5. Analyze C/C++ project and view results
 By default it displays the problems related to the currently selected file on the problems view, and the details for a selected bugpath in the Details view.
 Selecting a problem or jumping to a details item is possible with double clicking on it.

+*Please note that codechecker will only show analysis results for files that you built.
+This means that if you want to see all bugs for your project you will need to do a full (clean) build.
+After you update a source file, analysis results will be updated when you rebuild your project.*

 The problems view can be customized: it supports custom search options with a filter editor, where saving or loading filters is also possible.